likhithraj005/reactjs-todo/README.md

 ## Features

 - Add new tasks to your todo list
-- Mark tasks as completed
+- Edit the tasks from the list
 - Delete tasks from the list
-- Responsive design

 ## Technologies Used